AdobeDocs/campaign.en/help/v8/connect/ac-aa.md

 Learn more about Adobe Campaign and Adobe Analytics on [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/connectors/adobe-analytics-data-connector.html)

-:speech_balloon:  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to integrate Adobe Analytics Data Connector with Campaign.
+[!DNL :speech_balloon:]  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to integrate Adobe Analytics Data Connector with Campaign.

 ## Experience Cloud Triggers